AabaJaba/grievance-portal/README.md

 ## 🎨 Design Theme

-The app features a "Cozy & Calm" design with:
+The app features a "Romantic & Loving" design with:
-- Soft, off-white background (#F8F7F4)
+- Soft pink and purple color scheme
-- Deep muted teal headers (#2A6F6F)
+- Beautiful gradient buttons
-- Warm dusty rose accents (#E8A09A)
+- Warm, inviting interface
 - Gentle status colors for different grievance states
 - Rounded corners and soft shadows for a friendly feel